 - (a) Compliance: Compliance is about obeying and adhering to rules and authority.
 The motivation for being compliant could be to do the right thing out of the fear of being caught rather than a desire to abide by the law. - (b) Marketing: Marketing ethics is that area of applied ethics which deals with the moral principles behind the operation and regulation of marketing.
 The issue of marketing ethics is not limited to the kind of products alone.
-It also deals with how such products are delivered to the customers. - (c) Production: This area of business ethics deals with the duties of a company to ensure that their products and production processes do not cause harm to society at large. - Space to write important points for revision -
+It also deals with how such products are delivered to the customers. - (c) Production: This area of business ethics deals with the duties of a company to ensure that their products and production processes do not cause harm to society at large.

-2018 - Dec [1] (a) In a branch of ABC Bank, Branch Manager throughout the year has been under acute pressure to achieve the business targets.
-At the year-end, he finds that despite his best efforts, he has not been able to achieve the targets given by his team leader.
+- S pace i to wri te imi oortant points tor revision Pac - 00160116 P 011110 1011011 achieve the targets given by his team leader.
 Simultaneously, he found that there are various cash credit limits sanctioned which are not being utilized.
 On 31st March, he makes debit entries as withdrawals in such unutilized cash credit limits and transfers to current accounts of the borrowers and again reverses these entries on 1st April.
 In addition, to avoid the mounting pressure of reduction in NPAs, he makes credit transfer entries in cash credit limits not transacted since last six months and reverses these entries on next day after year-end, i.e. 1st April.